edwardupton/code-test-Jan17/README.md

-# NodeJS coding test
+# Littledata coding test

 One challenge we have at Littledata is to categorise our client's websites by industry sector, so we can compare them with websites from the same industry.

-Your feature we want you to build, using your chosen Javascript framework (angular / react / meteor):
+The app we want you to build, using your chosen Javascript framework (angular / react / meteor) and Node backend is:

-** As a public user I can submit a URL and get back a top level category for that website **
+* As a public user I can submit a URL and get back a top level category for that website

 You can use the Watson Natual Language Understanding API to return a category: https://www.ibm.com/watson/developercloud/natural-language-understanding/api/v1/#categories

 We are looking for well structured and commented code, and in the 2nd interview we will ask why you made certain design choices.

+As a bonus, you should write tests for the API endpoint.

 Some example websites you may want to test with: